 - A particular wedding that you really like.
-Most likely to be the one with the similar setting to your wedding.
+Most likely to be the one with a similar setting to your wedding.

 => Tips: show them that you really care about them and their service.
 They have many inquiries, so make yourself stand out from the rest.
 Be sincere and honest.
 This is the first condition for negotiation.

 - Step 6: email them.